 Foremost, most companies won’t know if the artwork is supposed to look like the way it was printed unless they have the original painting right next to them.
 Just because it looks right to you on your computer does not mean your artwork will look the same on theirs due to variations in computer screen technology.

-Not all companies truly specialize in fine art printing either.
-Some are sign printing companies in disguise, while others might be more photo-centric which means they don’t do a lot of art reproductions.
-This does not mean those companies can’t produce a quality and accurate print but sometimes they don’t understand the nuances of working with artists new to printing their work.
+Not all companies truly specialize in fine art printing, either.
+Some are sign printing companies in disguise, while others might be more photo-centric, which means they don’t do a lot of art reproductions.
+This does not mean those companies can’t produce a quality and accurate print, but sometimes they don’t understand the nuances of working with artists new to printing their work.

 Where I can confidently boast, FinerWorks has been quite good at producing prints of artwork for many years now.
-The clear majority of our customers who order on our website, via apps or even offline have been quite happy with the results we provide but we would be dishonest to say that was the case in all instances.
-In those times where the prints don’t turn out as the customer expected we have 3 things we ask ourselves to correctly assess why and correct the problem.
+The clear majority of our customers who order on our website, via apps, or even offline have been quite happy with the results we provide, but we would be dishonest to say that was the case in all instances.
+In those times where the prints don’t turn out as the customer expected, we have 3 things we ask ourselves to correctly assess why and correct the problem.

 Was the Digital Image File Right?

-Was Printing Process Done Correctly?
+Was the Printing Process Done Correctly?

-There is a lot of variables that go into printing an image file correctly.
+There are a lot of variables that go into printing an image file correctly.
 Foremost is the consideration of the type of paper the printer and inks are printed on.
-We have dialed this process in so it is pretty much automatic however it is not uncommon for us to have to tweak it a little when we discover that improvements can be made.
+We have dialed this process in so it is pretty much automatic; however, it is not uncommon for us to have to tweak it a little when we discover that improvements can be made.
 It is rare for an error to occur in the printing process.
 When it does, it usually is a software settings issue.
 We almost always look at this as a potential factor since it is simply a matter of checking our printing logs.
 The good news is it is easy to fix so that we can get corrected prints made.

 Were the Printers Running Optimally?